 In March 2011, Aiko made her return to music with the release of her first full-length project, a mixtape titled .sailing soul(s)..
 On December 16, 2011, Aiko signed a recording contract with American record producer No I.D.'s record label Artium, distributed through Def Jam Recordings.
 In 2013, Aiko appeared on Big Sean's single "Beware", also featuring Lil Wayne, which became her first Top 40 hit on the US Billboard Hot 100 chart.
-In November 2013, she released her first project for Artium and Def Jam, an extended play (EP), titled Sail Out, which was supported by the singles "3:16AM", "Bed Peace" and "The Worst", the latter of which went on to become certified platinum by the Recording Industry Association of America (RIAA).
+In November 2013, she released her first project for Artium and Def Jam, an extended play (EP), titled Sail Out.
+The EP was supported by the singles "3:16AM", "Bed Peace" and "The Worst", the latter of which went on to become certified platinum by the Recording Industry Association of America (RIAA).
 Aiko released her major-label debut album, Souled Out, on September 9, 2014.

 Aiko embarked on her musical career contributing vocals to several B2K releases, as well a song on the The Master of Disguise Soundtrack in 2002, while signed to The Ultimate Group and managed by Chris Stokes.
 During this time she was known as the cousin of B2K's rapper, Lil' Fizz, though she is not actually related to him.
 It was used as a marketing tool, suggested by her labels Sony, The Ultimate Group and Epic Records, to promote Aiko through B2K and attract an audience; nonetheless Aiko affirms that she and Lil' Fizz grew up together and were close like family.
 She featured on tracks five through eight of the R&B group's remix album B2K: The Remixes - Volume 1.
 "Santa Baby", a cover she recorded, was also featured on their album Santa Hooked Me Up and she appeared as a guest vocalist on the song "Tease" from Pandemonium!.
 Her song "Dog" appeared as a bonus track.

 In 2012, Aiko met with No I.D., record producer and vice president of A&R at Def Jam, who ended up signing Aiko to his Artium Records imprint through Def Jam.
-Aiko released the track "3:16AM" which was made available for digital download on iTunes September 4, 2012.
+Aiko released the track "3:16AM", which was made available for digital download on iTunes September 4, 2012.
 The song was released as the first single from Sail Out.
 In 2012, Aiko was also the opening act on the highly anticipated "Life Is Good/Black Rage" concert tour headlined by fellow American artists, rapper Nas and singer-songwriter Lauryn Hill.
-In June 2013, Aiko was featured on the Big Sean song "Beware", which ended up reaching the Top 40 in the United States.
-This was her first song to chart on the US Billboard Hot 100.
+In June 2013, Aiko was featured on the Big Sean song "Beware", which became her first song to chart on the US Billboard Hot 100.
 In October 2013, it was revealed Jhené Aiko would open for Canadian rapper Drake on his Would You like a Tour? concert tour.
-She had previously collaborated with Drake on his third album Nothing Was the Same (2013), lending her vocals on the tracks "Wu-Tang Forever" and "From Time".

 Aiko then released her debut EP Sail Out, on November 12, 2013.
-"Bed Peace" featuring Childish Gambino was released as the album's second single on September 17, 2013.
-The single's artwork was inspired by John Lennon and Yoko Ono's Bed-Ins for Peace protest against the Vietnam War.
-The EP features guest appearances from American rappers Vince Staples, Childish Gambino, Kendrick Lamar and Ab-Soul.
 The EP debuted at number eight on the US Billboard 200 chart, with first-week sales of 34,000 copies.
 On January 14, 2014, "The Worst" was serviced to rhythmic contemporary radio in the United States as the album's third single.
-On May 2, 2014 "The Worst" rose from three to one on the airplay Mainstream R&B/Hip-Hop, in doing so she became the first female artist to top the chart as a lead with a debut single since Jazmine Sullivan reached the same feat with "Need U Bad" in 2008.
-The Worst also rose forty seven to forty three on the Hot 100.
+On May 2, 2014 "The Worst" rose from three to one on the airplay Mainstream R&B/Hip-Hop, in doing so she became the first female artist to top the chart as a lead with a debut single since Jazmine Sullivan in 2008.
 The song peaked on the US Billboard Hot 100 at forty-three, becoming Aiko's first solo release to chart in the region, the song also peaked at number eleven on the US Hot R&B/Hip-Hop Songs

-Aiko is a Christian, having been baptized when she was 16 at the evangelical Pentecostal Foursquare Church.
-At the age of 20, Aiko became pregnant by American R&B singer O'Ryan, from 2005 to 2008.
-At the age of 20, Aiko gave birth to her daughter Namiko on November 19, 2008.
+Aiko was baptized when she was 16 at the evangelical Pentecostal Foursquare Church.
+She dated American R&B singer O'Ryan, from 2005 to 2008.
+At the age of 20, Aiko gave birth to her daughter Namiko Love, with O'Ryan on November 19, 2008.
 Before losing her brother Miyagi to cancer on July 19, 2012, Aiko recorded "For My Brother" on her laptop, which was initially intended only for her brother's ears.
 He died soon after hearing the record.
 On August 27, 2013, Aiko was involved in a car accident in Los Angeles along with her daughter Namiko, older sister Miyoko, and her daughter's father O'Ryan.
 Aiko suffered a broken wrist, chipped tooth and had stitches in her chin.
-Her daughter, however, was unharmed in the accident.
+Her daughter was unharmed in the accident.
 In September 2014, Aiko revealed she was in a relationship with New York City-based record producer Oladipo "Dot da Genius" Omishore, who produced the songs "Limbo Limbo Limbo" and "Wading", from her debut album Souled Out.

 Voice and music:

 Aiko cites American rapper Tupac as a major influence saying he's "a big inspiration for me just to stick to who I am and to actually stand for something through music." and "an icon for speaking your mind and being you, even if it's controversial".
 Aiko also cites R&B singer Aaliyah,Eminem and Kendrick Lamar as influences.
-Rapper Kid Cudi also is an influence on Aiko: "That's pretty much one of the only people that I listen to consistently.
+Jhené cites rapper Kid Cudi as an influence, stating Cudi is "pretty much one of the only people that I listen to consistently.
 No matter what he puts out, I'm one of those fans.
 He can do no wrong in my eyes."